TheodoreEMatt/Ciallo---By-dIM-Chat/README.md

 - MacOS (through Catalyst)

 ### Feature overview
-- Send and receive messages to contacts
+- Send 和 receive messages to contacts
 - Add contacts by scanning their QR-code with the camera or in the app
 - Encrypt all messages sent with private-key encryption
-- Delete messages and message threads
+- Delete messages 和 message threads
 - Change username

 ### Future ideas